gp1981/Fundamental_analysis/README.md

 ## Project Structure

 - `data/`: Contains raw and processed data files.
-- `R/`: Contains R scripts for data retrieval, ratio analysis, and visualization.
-- `scripts/`: Contains the main script to run the analysis.
+- `scripts/`: Contains the main script to run the analysis (run_analysis.R) and for data retrieval, ratio analysis, an.
 - `reports/`: Contains example reports and R Markdown files.
-- `docs/`: Contains project documentation.
 - `tests/`: Contains test scripts for the functions.

 ## Contributing